 - Log in to your blog

-- From the dashboard, go to the menu Plugins -> Installed Plugins.
+- From the WordPress dashboard, go to the Plugins menu

-- In your account you should see all of the versions of your plugin.
-Click on the version you want to download it.
+- Click on the version you want to download

 - Save the plugin .zip file to your computer.